Cadet Initial Entry Training

 FUTURE LEADER PHASE

-Each day is unique at LTC, and you can expect to be challenged physically and mentally.
+Each day is unique at CIET, and you can expect to be challenged physically and mentally.
 See below for just a few examples of the daily activities you will experience.

 PHYSICAL TRAINING Cadets build their confidence by participating in combat water survival training, rappelling, ropes courses and more.

 CLASSROOM TRAINING Cadets learn Army values and ethics, study historical examplesofleadership, hear from distinguished guests and get trainedinsquad/team tactics.

 WEAPONS TRAINING Cadets take part in combat simulations with paintball equipment,andlearn the ins and outs of an M16 in Basic Rifle Marksmanship(BRM)training.

 FIELD TRAINING Cadets are exposed to land navigation skills, put squad tactics to use in completing a mission.